its-hazratbilal/android-ai-kit/README.md

 It's extracted from [Offline AI Assistant](https://github.com/its-hazratbilal/offline-ai-assistant), a production Android app that runs GGUF-based Large Language Models (LLMs) entirely on-device.
 It has been repackaged as a standalone, reusable library, enabling Android developers to integrate on-device LLM inference into their apps without writing JNI code, managing llama.cpp's lifecycle, or handling native backend loading.

 Every inference runs **entirely on-device**.
-No network calls, no API keys, no data leaving the phone.
+No network calls, no API keys, and no data leaves the device.

+AiKit is published on **Maven Central**, making it easy to integrate into any Android project using Gradle.

 ---